.

 How does your background and how do your interests inform the way you approach your role here at the College?

 I often say that you can tell I genuinely love it here at PCA&D because I’ve been here for almost 20 years.
 In addition to my deep appreciation for creativity in all of its forms, I know my background serving in a variety of roles at the College has allowed me to appreciate from all angles what we are able to do at this small and resilient college.
 With years of writing professionally and my degrees in English (with an Art History minor) and Journalism in hand, I started as an adjunct professor teaching first-year FVC classes at PCA&D in September of 2005.
-I was promoted to full time in the Liberal Arts department in 2009, when I started teaching additional composition and communications classes and humanities electives like Children’s Literature and Poetry.
+I was promoted to full-time in the Liberal Arts department in 2009, when I started teaching additional composition and communications classes and humanities electives like Children’s Literature and Poetry.
 As a side note, I still read and write poetry on my own time and have developed a passion for an artfully written and designed children’s picture book as well as a fascination with the history of children’s literature.
 My academic research and writing in earlier years centered on the intersection of art and poetry, like the modernist poetry of William Carlos Williams and the avant-garde artists of the early 20th century or the gestural poetry of John Ashbery and the art of the Abstract Expressionists.

 As I transitioned into my staff role as academic dean, my understanding of the educational process expanded into new areas.
-Over the years, I’ve been able to build curriculum, develop writing support programming, provide comprehensive academic advising with the registrar’s office, and guide faculty governance systems and accreditation work at the College in collaboration with the Provost and Academic Affairs staff.
+Over the years, I’ve been able to build curriculum, develop writing support programming, provide comprehensive academic advising with the registrar’s office, and guide faculty governance systems and accreditation work at the College in collaboration with the Academic Affairs staff.
 What I see every day is that the staff and faculty at PCA&D are here above all else to support the student learning experience, and this dedication has never changed from all of my viewpoints.
 I’m also proud to be a part of a collaborative senior leadership team that is driven by our common goals for student achievement and a sense of belonging.

 What’s the best way for students to reach out to you?